dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Whatever it is... do your BEST.
 This is the shortest route to fulfilling your Potential.

-Habits are like financial capital: forming one today is an investment that will automatically give out returns for years to come
+Habits are like financial capital: forming one today is an investment that will automatically give out returns for years to come.

-"We manage to sameness - We lead to change."
-Andy Stanley

-Enthusiasm makes difficult tasks easy
+Enthusiasm makes difficult tasks easy.

-if an undertaking was easy, someone else already would have done it.
+If an undertaking was easy, someone else already would have done it.

 Authentic leaders know that one of their primary jobs is 'to replace themselves.
 Mentor the next generation.

-A great leader stands behind his team when they succeed and in front of them when they fail {take the bullets}
+A great leader stands behind his team when they succeed and in front of them when they fail {take the bullets}.

 You know, sometimes all need is twenty seconds of insane courage.
 Just literally twenty seconds of just embarrassing bravery.
 And I promise you, something great will come of it.
 Matt Damon from We Bought A Zoo